 Vietnam Holidays With A Difference:

-Take a train through Vietnam's countryside to discover some of the country's lesser-explored natural highlights.
+Take a train through Vietnam's countryside to discover some of the country's lesser-explored natural highlights, finishing on the beach.